-Arkansas TEA is a time-limited assistance program to help needy families with children become more responsible for their own support.
+Arkansas Transitional Employment Assistance (TEA) is a time-limited welfare program to help needy families in Arkansas become more responsible for their own support.

-Through training, education and work activities, it aims to reduce dependence of needy parents on public assistance.
+Through training, education and work activities, TEA aims to reduce dependence of needy parents on public assistance.

 Benefits may include cash payments, childcare assistance, help with transportation, employment-related services, including job-readiness activities, and other supportive services.

-Arkansas’ cash assistance benefit level for a family of three is the third lowest in the country at only $204 per month.
+Arkansas’ cash assistance benefit level is the third lowest in the country at only $204 per month for a family of three.

-State law limits the receipt of TEA benefits to 24 month lifetime limit, unless otherwise transitioned into Arkansas Work Pays.
+In addition, the law limits the receipt of TEA benefits to no more than 24 months, unless otherwise transitioned into Arkansas Work Pays.

 As the focus of TANF is self-sufficiency through work, all work-eligible recipients of TEA cash assistance must actively seek employment or participate in work activities for a specified number of hours per week.